 McArdle Sport Tec and partners TigerTurf, 3G Football Foundation pitch officially opened on the 9th March.

-McArdle Sport Tec & TigerTurf completed a challenging 3G pitch installation in February; after winning a competitive tender for Dorothy Hyman Sports Centre in Barnsley.
+McArdle Sport Tec & TigerTurf completed a challenging 3G pitch installation in February; after winning a competitive tender to resurface an existing artificial pitch for Dorothy Hyman Sports Centre in Barnsley.

 The schedule of works included refurbishment and extension of an existing sand dressed pitch to build a new community 106 x 70m 3G pitch.